Your cart is currently empty!

 Even once they are sporting longer tresses, babies and toddlers really don’t need baby shampoo at bath time.
 As babies, both my kids have gone weeks without anything other than warm water in their hair, and their scalps never were greasy–honestly!
 I will admit that sometimes their little heads did smell slightly like a puppy, but I sort of like it.

-The Truth About Tear-Free Baby Shampoo
+The Truth About Tear-Free Natural Baby Shampoo

-When avocado blobs (or worse) end up in your little one’s peach fuzz, reach for a baby shampoo that doesn’t brag “tear-free” on the label.
+When avocado blobs (or worse) end up in your little one’s peach fuzz, reach for a natural baby shampoo that doesn’t brag “tear-free” on the label.
 “No cry” shampoos typically–though not always–contain a formaldehyde-releasing chemical called 1,4-dioxane.
 Note that most of the baby shampoos recommended below are eye irritants.

-Shampoo Equals Body Wash
+Natural Baby Shampoo Equals Natural Body Wash

 In general, there is no need to buy different products to clean different parts of your little one (with the exception of his teeth, if he’s got any).
 The shampoos below will work just fine on your baby’s body.